-The Birth of the Imam (A.S): Al Hujjat ibn Al -Hassan Al-Mahdi (AJ) the 12th Divine Leader of Islam was born on dawn, Friday the 15th of Shaaban 255 AH correspondent to 868 AD in the house of the 11th Imam (AS) in the city of Samerrah (Iraq).
+The Birth of the Imam (A.S): Al Hujjat ibn Al -Hassan Al-Mahdi (AS) the 12th divine leader of Islam was born on dawn, Friday the 15th of Shaaban 255 AH correspondent to 868 AD in the house of the 11th Imam (AS) in the city of Samerrah (Iraq).

-Imam Muhammad Al- Mahdi’s name is that of the Holy Prophet (SAW) and his agnomen Abal Qassim is also that of the Holy Prophet (SAW).
-He is almost 1150 years old and his life will last as much as Allah (SWT) wishes.
+Imam Muhammad Al-Mahdi’s name is that of the Holy Prophet (SAW) and his agnomen Abal Qassim is also that of the Holy Prophet (SAW).
+He is almost 1150 years old and his life will last as much as Allah wishes.

 Mahdawiah in the Qur’an and Narration

-As a promise it is mentioned clearly in the Holy Qur’an: “And certainly we wrote in the book after the reminder that (as for) the land, God’s righteous servants shall inherit the earth”.
+As a promise it is mentioned frankly in the Holy Qur’an: “And certainly we wrote in the book after the reminder that (as for) the land, My righteous servants shall inherit the earth”.
 (Chap 21:105)

 Waiting for a Savior in other Religions